quillienlab/quillienlab.github.io/content/_index.md

 ---
 title: "Home"
-description: "Welcome to my website"
+description: "Welcome to the Edinburgh Concepts and Causality Lab"
 ---
-# Welcome to My Hugo Site
+# Welcome to the Edinburgh Concepts and Causality Lab

-This is the homepage of my new Hugo site built with Hugo.

-Feel free to browse around and learn more about what I do!
+We study the role of causality in shaping mental representations.